This post contains affiliate links.

 Drinking mimosas, watching my cousins play chess, and taking endless photos of my nephew were all so much better than fighting through the typical crowds or staring at a screen in my room, mindlessly buying gifts in silence.

 Of course, the Oregon District is first on the list.
-On Black Friday we went to:
+On Black Friday we started our #SmallChristmas challenge at:

 - Heart Mercantile